Sumiksh/portfolio2x/README.md

 ## 📄 Pages

-### 🏠 Main Landing Page [`src/app/page.js`]
+🏠 Main Home Page [src/app/page.js]
-- Displays your name, tagline, and animated profile photo
-- Resume and contact buttons
-- Theme switch button for dark/light mode
-- Chatbot UI for resume queries
+- Vanta.js Immersive Background: Features the "Trunk" effect powered by three.js and p5.js.
+It creates an interactive, organic web of lines that responds to mouse movement and touch.

+- Theme-Reactive Visuals: The Vanta effect is tightly coupled with the resolvedTheme.
+It dynamically updates hex colors for both the lines (0x9333ea for dark, 0x4338ca for light) and the background to ensure a seamless transition between light and dark modes.

+- Optimized Performance: Uses useRef and a mounted state check to initialize the canvas only on the client side, preventing server-side rendering errors and ensuring smooth frame rates.

+- Animated Profile & Stats: Combines CSS transitions for the profile image with IntersectionObserver logic to trigger "count-up" animations for your project and experience totals.

-### 👤 About Page [`src/app/aboutpage/page.js`]
+👤 About Page [src/app/aboutpage/page.js]
+- Tech Stack Visualization: A grid of technical competencies featuring animated progress bars.

+- Visibility Tracking: Implements skillsRef to trigger skill bar filling animations only when the user reaches the section.

-- Overview of your background, skills, and interests
+- Personal Overview: Detailed breakdown of professional background and interests.
-- Navigation via the navbar

-### 💼 Experience Page [`src/app/experiencepage/page.js`]
+💼 Experience Page [src/app/experiencepage/page.js]
-- Timeline of work experience and roles
+- Professional Timeline: A chronological display of work history and roles.

-- Animated timeline and interactive cards
+- Interactive UI: Uses Tailwind’s group-hover effects to provide tactile feedback as users explore your career path.

+- Three js: To display the background mouse image

-### 🧩 Navbar [`src/components/ui/navbar.js`]
+🧩 Navbar [src/components/ui/navbar.js]
-- Fixed navigation bar with theme toggle
-- Adapts colors based on selected theme
+- Smart Navigation: A sticky, responsive header that adapts its transparency and border colors based on the theme.

-### 🗂️ Portfolio Card [`src/components/PortfolioCard.js`]
-- Displays project title, description, and link
-- Scales and changes color on hover
+- Theme Controller: The central hub for switching the site's visual mode, which automatically signals the Vanta.js background to re-render.

 ---